-The region of Phocis where Delphi lies had been a kingdom of its own since before the time of Orestes, but the rest of Greece had always taken pains to ensure that Delphi itself did not fall under the Phocians’ sway.
+Phocis, the region of Greece where Delphi lies, had been a kingdom of its own since before the time of Orestes, but the rest of Greece had always taken pains to ensure that Delphi itself did not fall under the Phocians’ sway.
 In recent decades, this had been accomplished through the mechanism of the Amphictyonic League.
-But the League, like so much in Greece, was now being pulled apart along the stress lines developing between its two most powerful members.
-In 457 BC, Phocis saw the advantage in casting its lot with Athens in the bipolar struggle which pan-Grecian politics were becoming.
-With the backing of Athens, it announced that it now considered Delphi to be part of its territory, and sent a governor and soldiers to assume control.
-The people of Delphi, who now as always had to place their faith in others to defend them, could only look on while the Amphictyonic League, the very organ that ought to have done so, did nothing for fear of angering Athens.
+But the League, like so much in Greece, was now being pulled apart along the fault lines developing between its two most powerful members.
+In 457 BC, Phocis saw the advantage in casting its lot with Athens in the bipolar struggle.
+With the backing of that city, it announced that it now considered Delphi to be part of its territory, and sent a governor and soldiers to assume control.
+The people of Delphi looked on while the Amphictyonic League did nothing for fear of angering Athens.
 This concrete proof of the League’s uselessness marked its end as a credible force.

-Most of Greece, along with the people of Delphi, grudgingly accepted the Phocian and Athenian power grab when it became clear that it changed almost nothing in practical terms.
+Most of Greece grudgingly accepted the Phocian and Athenian power grab when it became clear that it changed almost nothing in practical terms.
 The new Phocian governor played little more than a ceremonial role, and Delphi largely continued to see to its own affairs as it always had.
 The flow of diplomats, suppliants, spectators, and sightseers who passed through the town in this ongoing period of prosperity continued unabated.

 But the wounded pride of the Spartans was festering even as they rebuilt their city and military from the recent disasters that had befallen them.
 In 449 BC, they decided they were strong enough once again to take action.
 A small Spartan army sailed over the Gulf of Corinth and marched up to Delphi with the professed purpose of restoring its independence.
 The Phocians, wanting no war with Sparta, promptly withdrew.

 Inevitably, though, the Athenians refused to accept their relative demotion in status.
-Pericles himself made the issue a personal priority, and Athens sent an army of its own to Delphi to restore the ostensible Phocian hegemony.
+Pericles himself made the issue a personal priority, and Athens sent an army of its own to Delphi.
 When it arrived, the Spartans in the town were for once able to look past their martial pride: realizing they were badly outnumbered, and not wanting to shed blood here at the holiest spot in Greece, they retreated to fight another day.
 The Athenians promptly demanded and got the same special dispensations which the oracle had permitted the Spartans.
 A second decree, giving Athens too the right to inquire about universal questions, was inscribed on the side of the very same bronze wolf.

 This rather absurd game of one-upsmanship might have continued indefinitely, until it finally resulted in open warfare on the streets of Delphi.
 But thankfully, cooler heads prevailed, in the unlikely form of Archidamus, one of the current kings of Sparta.
 Realizing that his city was not yet ready for war with Athens, he managed to convince his royal opposite number and the Spartan Senate to work out a compromise with the Athenians in 445 BC.
 Both sides agreed to return to the status quo of a neutral Delphi, albeit with both retaining their special privileges with the oracle, and agreed to refrain from military conflict for the next thirty years.
 The squabbles over Delphi that preceded this peace treaty would come to be remembered as the Second Sacred War — an altogether more grandiose name than their petty reality deserved.